 If you suffer from sleep deprivation, aches and pains, or other sleep-related problems, your mattress may be the common denominator.

 But mattress shopping is time-consuming and overwhelming— how do you know which mattress is best?
 Memory foam has become a highly sought-after mattress choice for many seeking a good night’s sleep thanks to its pressure-relieving softness and contouring.
-It’s also easy to compress and fit in a box— the latest and greatest way companies ship mattresses to customers.
+Memory foam also makes for the best mattress in a box, because it can easily be compressed— the latest and greatest way companies ship mattresses to customers.

 What is memory foam?